Supercapacitor: Electrolytes

-Aqueous

 Water is a relatively good solvent for inorganic chemicals.
 Treated with acids such as sulfuric acid (H_{2}SO_{4}), alkalis such as potassium hydroxide (KOH), or salts such as quaternary phosphonium salts, sodium perchlorate (NaClO_{4}), lithium perchlorate (LiClO_{4}) or lithium hexafluoride arsenate (LiAsF_{6}), water offers relatively high conductivity values of about 100 to 1000 mS/cm.
 Aqueous electrolytes have a dissociation voltage of 1.15 V per electrode (2.3 V capacitor voltage) and a relatively low operating temperature range.
 They are used in supercapacitors with low specific energy and high specific power.

-Organic

 Electrolytes with organic solvents such as acetonitrile, propylene carbonate, tetrahydrofuran, diethyl carbonate, γ-butyrolactone and solutions with quaternary ammonium salts or alkyl ammonium salts such as tetraethylammonium tetrafluoroborate (N(Et)_{4}BF_{4}) or triethyl (metyl) tetrafluoroborate (NMe(Et)_{3}BF_{4}) are more expensive than aqueous electrolytes, but they have a higher dissociation voltage of typically 1.35 V per electrode (2.7 V capacitor voltage), and a higher temperature range.
 The lower electrical conductivity of organic solvents (10 to 60 mS/cm) leads to a lower specific power, but since the specific energy increases with the square of the voltage, a higher specific energy.

-Ionic

 Ionic electrolytes consists of liquid salts that can be stable in a wider electrochemical window, enabling capacitor voltages above 3.5 V. Ionic electrolytes typically have an ionic conductivity of a few mS/cm, lower than aqueous or organic electrolytes.